hhxsv5/laravel-s/README.md

 > For more information, please refer to [Swoole Server AddListener](https://www.swoole.co.uk/docs/modules/swoole-server-methods#swoole_server-addlistener)

 To make our main server capable of handling more types of connections other than just HTTP or Websocket, we introduced multiport protocol feature of Swoole into LaravelS and name it as `Socket`.
-As a result, you can now easily build TCP/UDP socket applications on top of Laravel.
+Now, you can build TCP/UDP socket applications easily on top of Laravel.

 1. Create socket handler class